ShramanaSarkar/pokemon-app/README.md

 - Implement proper loading and error states
 - Structure your code with reusable components
 - Handle edge cases (no results, API errors, etc.)

+# Assignment 2 : Advanced Data Explorer

+## Overview
+Building on Round 1, create an enhanced Pokémon explorer application with more advanced features including pagination, detailed views, favorites functionality, and improved state management.

+## Requirements
+Enhanced List View
+Implement pagination with configurable items per page (10, 20, 50) Add sorting options (by ID, name, alphabetically) Include filtering by multiple types simultaneously

+## Detailed View
+Create a detailed view for each Pokémon showing:
+All stats (HP, Attack, Defense, etc.)
+Abilities
+Moves
+Evolution chain
+Implement routing to navigate between list and detail views

+## Favorites System
+Allow users to mark Pokémon as favorites
+Create a separate view to display favorite Pokémon Persist favorites in localStorage so they remain after page refresh

+## Advanced Features
+Implement a comparison tool to compare stats of two Pokémon Add a "random Pokémon" button that loads a random entry Include error boundaries to prevent the entire app from crashing

+## Technical Requirements
+Use React Context API for state management
+Implement performance optimizations (useMemo, useCallback) Create custom hooks for reusable logic
+Structure your project into logical folders (components, hooks, contexts, etc.)
+Use React Router for navigation